14 out of 14 people found this review helpfulwrite a review of this game

 read more reviews for this game

-The puzzles are a mixed bag, and unfortunately, there is too much uninteresting stuff in it.
-Of course, some puzzles are great, like the ones I mentioned before, but many of them make no sense.
-Some of them are also too hard, while others are surprisingly easy and not rewarding enough.
-The "pinball" puzzle on Monkey Island is too obscure, as there are no clues provided.
-On the contrary, the manatee puzzle on Jambalaya Island is way too simple, although it was supposed to be one of the central issues in that part of the game.
-Some puzzles are downright strange.
-Monkey Kombat is a cool idea, but the moves are too hard to remember unless you write them down, and then the whole thing becomes uninteresting.
-But at least they could have been more consequent with it.
-Instead, it appears too late, and in the earlier parts of the game there is the same old insult competition, that already became boring.
-The feeling of a sheer perfection of gameplay, that all three first games had, is gone.
+The puzzles are a mixed bag.
+Some of them are way too obscure, while others are surprisingly easy and not rewarding enough.
+The "pinball" puzzle on Monkey Island is a pain to solve, as there are no clues provided.
+On the contrary, the manatee puzzle on Jambalaya Island is disappointingly simple, although it was supposed to be one of the central issues in that part of the game.
+Monkey Kombat is a nice idea, but the moves are too hard to remember unless you write them down, and the whole thing becomes boring even before you realize that the entire finale of the game is based on it.
+The elegance and smoothness of gameplay, shared by the three earlier games, cannot be felt anymore.